freeCodeCamp/100DaysOfCode-twitter-bot/README.md

 TWITTER_USERNAME=YourTestTwitterAccountName
 ```

-- Change any hashtags to [`#someTestHashTag`](https://twitter.com/search?q=someTestHashTag&src=typd) so as not to spam the community hashtag
+- Change any hashtags to [`#someTestHashTag`](https://twitter.com/search?q=someTestHashTag&src=typd) so as not to spam the community hashtag.
 - `npm/yarn test` the tests will check all keys are available before you start :+1:
-- Make your suggested change
+- Make your suggested change.
-- Make sure the code style looks similar to the existing code, run: `npm run format` to apply agreed formatting.
+- Make sure the code style is in line with the existing code, run: `npm run format` to apply preferred formatting.
 - Create a pull request

 ---